Why Some Rugs Cost Millions

 Machines can weave with high-precision at scale, but a hand-made rug has character that the machine-made counterparts can’t compare to.

-I cleaned an area rug that captures a rug’s character...
+I recently cleaned an area rug that captures a rug’s character...

 The rug had been passed down for three generations.

-There were some bald spots where kids had played so much over the years that the backing was peeking out in some spots.
+There were some bald spots where the backing was peeking out where kids had played over the years.

-The dyes in the undamaged areas were still a vibrant blue, orange, white, teal, green, and purple.
+The dyes were still a vibrant blue, orange, white, teal, green, and purple.
 A truly amazing pattern and dye job.

 The rug was originally from the middle east (Iran, formerly Persia), and had been imported by the patriarch of the family.

-It will probably one day be passed to their grandchildren, because it has character.
+It will one day be passed to their grandchildren, because it has character and value.

 It hadn’t been cleaned in over 10 years, but it still looked good.